oasci/pitt-biosc1540-2025s/content/cbytes/01/index.md

     Returns:
         A dictionary with sample IDs as keys and lists of FASTQ records as values.

-        A list of unclassified reads (headers, sequences, qualities).
+        A list of unclassified reads.
     """
     classified = {}
     unclassified = []